-Book building, in the context of the Offer, refers to the process of collection of Bids from investors on the basis of the Red Herring Prospectus and the Bid cum Application Forms.
-The Price Band was decided by our Company and the Promoter Selling Shareholder, in consultation with the BRLMs, and was advertised in all editions of Financial Express (a widely circulated English national daily newspaper), all editions of Jansatta (a Hindi national daily newspaper) and the Raigad edition of Krushival (a widely circulated Marathi newspaper, Marathi being the regional language of Maharashtra where our Registered Office is located), at least two Working Days prior to the Bid/Offer Opening Date and was made available to the Stock Exchanges for the purposes of uploading on their respective websites.
-The Offer Price was determined by our Company and the Promoter Selling Shareholder, in consultation with the BRLMs after the Bid/Offer Closing Date.
+Book building, in the context of the Offer, refers to the process of collection of Bids from investors on the basis of this Red Herring Prospectus and the Bid cum Application Forms.
+The Price Band will be decided by our Company and the Promoter Selling Shareholder, in consultation with the BRLMs, and will be advertised in all editions of Financial Express (a widely circulated English national daily newspaper), all editions of Jansatta (a Hindi national daily newspaper) and the Raigad edition of Krushival (a widely circulated Marathi newspaper, Marathi being the regional language of Maharashtra where our Registered Office is located), at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purposes of uploading on their respective websites.
+The Offer Price shall be determined by our Company and the Promoter Selling Shareholder, in consultation with the BRLMs after the Bid/Offer Closing Date.

-All investors, other than Retail Individual Investors and Anchor Investors, have only participated through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount has been blocked by the SCSBs.
-Retail Individual Investors have participated through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount has been blocked by the SCSBs or using the UPI Mechanism.
-Anchor Investors were not permitted to participate in the Offer through the ASBA process.
+All investors, other than Retail Individual Investors and Anchor Investors, shall only participate through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs.
+Retail Individual Investors shall participate through the ASBA process by providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs or using the UPI Mechanism.
+Anchor Investors are not permitted to participate in the Offer through the ASBA process.

-In accordance with the SEBI ICDR Regulations, QIBs and Non-Institutional Investors were not permitted to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
-Retail Individual Investors could revise their Bids during the Bid/ Offer Period and withdraw their Bids until the Bid/ Offer Closing Date.
-Further, Anchor Investors could not withdraw their Bids after the Anchor Investor Bidding Date.
-Allocation to QIBs (other than Anchor Investors) and Non-Institutional Investors was on a proportionate basis while allocation to Anchor Investors was on a discretionary basis.
+In accordance with the SEBI ICDR Regulations, QIBs and Non-Institutional Investors are not permitted to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
+Retail Individual Investors can revise their Bids during the Bid/ Offer Period and withdraw their Bids until the Bid/ Offer Closing Date.
+Further, Anchor Investors cannot withdraw their Bids after the Anchor Investor Bidding Date.
+Allocation to QIBs (other than Anchor Investors) and Non-Institutional Investors will be on a proportionate basis while allocation to Anchor Investors will be on a discretionary basis.
 For further details, see "Terms of the Offer" and "Offer Procedure" beginning on pages 359 and 367, respectively.